-Navigating the financial system in a new country can be daunting.
+Navigating the financial system in a new country can be overwhelming.
 But unless you intend to buy a house by paying it in full, you would need to know about how financing and mortgages work.
-As a soon-to-be homebuyer, it is essential that you know the basics to get the best deal.
+As a soon-to-be home buyer, it is essential that you know the basics to get the best deal.
 It can also prevent you from making costly mistakes that could trouble you for years.

 In Canada, you will need to start by establishing a good credit history.

 A credit history is “a record of a consumer’s ability to repay debts and demonstrated responsibility in repaying debts” (Investopedia).
 It contains information about a person’s credit accounts, details of bill payments, and how he or she uses money to deal with loans and credits (borrowing habits).
 It is important for newcomers to learn about building a good credit history and how the credit bureau works because lenders base their decisions from what they find out from the bureau.